Milwaukee fish fry guide

 3723 Hubertus Rd., Hubertus WI 53033

-Sloppy Joe's Saloon and Spoon is a friendly neighborhood pub and grill that specializes in barbecue dishes from their top-notch smoker.
-Their Friday fish fry includes all you can eat beer battered Haddock for $10.99.
+Sloppy Joe's Saloon and Spoon is a friendly neighborhood pub and grill that specializes in barbecue dishes from its top-notch smoker.
+The Friday fish fry includes all-you-can-eat beer battered haddock for $10.99.

 Ted's Ice Cream and Resturant

 Ted's has been a Tosa staple since 1942.
 Also known for its daily breakfast and ice cream, it offers a basic fish fry of cod or pike, with potato pancakes, coleslaw and rye bread on the side.

 If you're in the mood to spend the evening in a beautiful German Beer Hall, complete with lederhosen and drndl-donning waitstaff, the Bavarian Brewhouse might be your fish fry destination of choice.
 Enjoy beer battered walleye or cod that's deep fried to a golden brown; or opt for pan seared, if that's more your style.
 Either way, it's served with fries or potato pancakes, coleslaw and tartar sauce.
 There's also walleye almondine on the regular menu, served with vegetables and potatoes.
 Wash it all down with a nice cold lager and a piece of apple strudel.

 The Butler Inn has a whole Friday menu with a wide selection of fish – everything from fresh lake perch to beer-battered cod and shrimp combos.

 The Brick Pub and Grill offers weekly Friday feasts including breaded perch, cod or walleye along with marble rye, coleslaw and a choice of house made potato pancakes and applesauce or fries.

 111 N. Main St., West Bend (262) 338-2233